vodquang96/django-anymail/docs/installation.rst

                                    # nor ANYMAIL_MAILGUN_API_KEY have been set

+Finally, for complex use cases, you can override most settings on a per-instance basis by providing keyword args where the instance is initialized (e.g., in a :func:`~django.core.mail.get_connection` call to create an email backend instance, or in `View.as_view()` call to set up webhooks in a custom urls.py).
+To get the kwargs parameter for a setting, drop "ANYMAIL" and the ESP name, and lowercase the rest: e.g., you can override ANYMAIL_MAILGUN_API_KEY by passing `api_key="abc"` to :func:`~django.core.mail.get_connection`.
+See :ref:`multiple-backends` for an example.

 There are specific Anymail settings for each ESP (like API keys and urls).
 See the :ref:`supported ESPs <supported-esps>` section for details.
 Here are the other settings Anymail supports: